khannashiv/Jenkins-Practice/Project-1/java-maven-sonar-argocd-helm-k8s/IMPLEMENTATION.md

    ```

 <!-- Explanation of the agent block above:
+    - pipeline { ... }
+        This declares a Declarative Pipeline, the modern and more structured way to define Jenkins pipelines.
         - `agent`: Specifies where and how Jenkins should run the pipeline or specific stages.
             - `docker`: Indicates the pipeline will run inside a Docker container.
                 - `image`: Specifies the Docker image (`khannashiv/maven-shiv-docker-agent:v1`) to use.
+                    - Jenkins will:
+                        - Pull this image from Docker Hub (or another registry) if it's not already on the system (i.e. if not present on Jenkins Node.)
+                        - Start a container using this image to run the pipeline steps.
+                        - This image probably includes Maven, Java, and other tools needed for building Java projects.
                 - `args`: Provides additional arguments to the Docker container:
                 - `--user root`: Runs the container as the root user.
                 - `-v /var/run/docker.sock:/var/run/docker.sock`: Mounts the host's Docker socket into the container, allowing Docker commands inside the container to interact with the host's Docker daemon.

+- Summary of this code block
+    - This pipeline block configures Jenkins to run all build steps inside a custom Docker container with root access and Docker control, which is useful for Maven-based projects that also need to build or run Docker images.
 -->

    ```groovy